 Ontario's Pedestrian Crash Causation Study: A Focus on the Impact of Large-Scale Trends on Road Safety

-Sarah Plonka, Government of Ontario Ministry of TransportationShow Abstract
+Sarah Plonka, Ontario Ministry of TransportationShow Abstract

-Patrick Byrne, Government of Ontario Ministry of Transportation
+Patrick Byrne, Ontario Ministry of Transportation

-Sara Volo, Government of Ontario Ministry of Transportation
+Sara Volo, Ontario Ministry of Transportation

-Ian Sinclair, Government of Ontario Ministry of Transportation
+Ian Sinclair, Ontario Ministry of Transportation

-Thadsha Prabha, Government of Ontario Ministry of Transportation
+Thadsha Prabha, Ontario Ministry of Transportation

 Pedestrian-involved collisions are a key contributor to roadway fatalities in Ontario, and pedestrian deaths have been growing as a proportion of total road fatalities.
 This study aimed first to determine trends in the pedestrian fatality rate in Ontario over time, and second to assess the impact of select large-scale trends on pedestrian fatalities.
 Large-scale trends were identified through a review of literature and hypotheses were tested using Ontario collision data from 2002-2016.
 The following four key areas were assessed for their impact: 1) The ageing demographic; 2) the impact of increasing consumer preference for light trucks; 3) the potential for an increase in alcohol-consuming pedestrians associated with a decrease in alcohol-consuming drivers, and; 4) increasing inattention, in part by electronic device use, by pedestrians and drivers.
 A quadratic model with a minimum at 2010 best described changes in Ontario’s pedestrian fatality rate, suggesting a transition from a decreasing to increasing trend at that time.
 Results of the four key areas were: 1) The proportion of killed pedestrians aged 75 and older has been increasing over time, a trend that can be fully explained by their increased representation in Ontario’s population.
 This trend is expected to continue.
 2) Similarly, the increase in the proportion of pedestrians killed by a light truck can be explained by their increased representation in Ontario’s registered vehicle population.
 3) The odds of a pedestrian being alcohol positive have been decreasing over time.
 4) The odds are higher that a driver who kills a pedestrian is inattentive.